MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 <!-- ====================================================================== -->
-## Rearrange tabs in the Activity bar by right-clicking
+## Move a tab left or right in the Activity bar by right-clicking it

 <!-- Subtitle: Move the tabs in the Activity bar left or right by using the tab's context menu. -->